ms/buildtogether.tech/src/tooling.md

 code.
 Many introductory courses require students to document their packages, classes, and methods this way; it's a good habit, and one you should cultivate.

-Another set of tools complement the style checkers discussed in <a section="automation"/>.
+Another set of tools complement the style checkers discussed in [% x automation %].
 Style checkers do static analysis, i.e., they look at the text of your program while it's at rest.
 Other tools do [% i "dynamic analysis" %][% g dynamic_analysis %]dynamic analysis[% /g %][% /i %]: tools like
 [% i "Valgrind" "dynamic analysis!Valgrind" %]Valgrind[% /i %] watch your [% i "C" %]C[% /i %] or [% i "C++" %]C++[% /i %] program run and look for things like